 Specialized roots enable mangroves to “breath” and anchor in soft sediments

 Mangrove habitats are usually very low in oxygen beneath the surface, especially in the sediments where microbes deplete available oxygen during metabolizing processes.
-In order to deal with this unhostile environment, specialized forms of roots have emerged which enable the tree to breath oxygen from the air, even when the roots are submerged in water.
+In order to deal with this unhostile environment, specialized forms of roots have emerged which enable the tree to breathe oxygen from the air, even when the roots are submerged in water.

 These “extensions” enable red mangroves to directly grow in the water on the shoreline, whereas black mangroves prefer mudflats without being covered by water.
-They rely on their snorkel-like pneumatophores (left image) that stick out the water to fulfil the exact same purpose and breathe oxygen from the air.
+They rely on their snorkel-like pneumatophores (left image) that stick out the water to fulfill the exact same purpose and breathe oxygen from the air.
 Every tree may grow several hundred of them to sustain itself with enough oxygen in an otherwise very hypoxic environment.
-White mangroves follow the same strategy preferring rather dry land that is only occasionally flooded by water.
+White mangroves follow the same strategy preferring a rather dry land that is only occasionally flooded by water.
 When salt enters their roots, it is filtered through the trunk of the tree and then excreted by the leaves.
 If you’ve ever been to a mangrove forest you might have seen the salt accumulating on certain leaves.
 Some species deliberately store salt within their oldest leaves which are then eventually shed to remove the salt from the system.
 An incredible adaption if you ask me!

 Often the three different types are found within the same area following a zonation pattern from sea to land, or from red mangroves over black mangroves to white mangroves as illustrated below: